egXcoder/Study-Repository/database/parts/data_migration.md

 ## How?

+### Direct ALTER (only if downtime is acceptable)

+### Column Moving (minimum impact)
+- create a new column of the desired type
+- create a trigger on insert or update it update the new column
+- move data from the old column to the new column
+- swap columns
+- remove trigger
+- drop old column optional

+### Shadow Table Technique
+- you create a new table with same original table structure
+- you amend the new table structure
+- migrate data from old table to the new table

 ### if table is small and you can go down for few minutes
 - Down the software, then no more insert or update to the original table